 Figure 6.17.4-1: Location accuracy analytics retrieval

 Pre-condition: NWDAF has a trained supervised ML model for predicting location accuracy.
 In the training phase, the NWDAF consumes input data as listed in listed in clause 6.17.2.
-To pretrain the ML model, NWDAF may collect input data based on area of interest (AoI).
+To train the ML model, NWDAF may collect input data based on area of interest (AoI).
 The AoI is determined by NWDAF.
+Alternatively, the model is trained with input data obtained with methods outside the 3GPP scope.

 0-1.
 NWDAF collects UE IDs from AMF as defined in Table 6.17.2 via the AMF event exposure service with AoI as filtering criteria.